 How do I register a new proctor?

-Students who do not choose proctoring at the Mizzou Academy Offices or through the online Examity Proctoring service need to request an alternative proctor arrangement.
+Students who do not choose proctoring by Mizzou Academy need to request an alternative proctor arrangement.
 Request approval of proctors by completing the External Proctor Request form.
 Students MUST verify with the proctor that they are willing to proctor the exam BEFORE submitting the Proctor Verification Form.

 New proctors must be verified before we release exam passwords; please allow 7-10 days for processing new proctor information.